documentation-platform/documentation-platform-backend/docs/infrastructure-setup.md

 Make sure to create the MySQL database in the private subnet of the VCN.
 You can use the Bastion service inside the Oracle Cloud Console to connect to the MySQL database.
 Since the instances are in the same VCN, they can connect to the MySQL database.

+---

+## Optional: SSL Certificate for API Domain
+If you want to have your load balancer use HTTPS, you will need to have an SSL certificate for your domain.
+You can get an SSL certificate from a certificate authority or use Let's Encrypt to get a free SSL certificate.
+For domains on Porkbun, you can get a free auto-renewing SSL certificate for your domain.

+You will need the following files for the SSL certificate:
+1. SSL Certificate
+2. CA Certificate
+3. Private Key

 ## Load Balancer
 If you are creating multiple instances, you will need to create a load balancer to distribute the traffic between the instances.
 You can create a load balancer by following these steps: